camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ## Version update instructions

-### v8.4.0
+### v9.0.0

+#### Helm chart

+As of the 8.4 release, the Camunda 8 **Helm chart** version is decoupled from the version of the application.
+The Helm chart release still follows the applications release cycle, but it has an independent version. (e.g., in the application release 8.4, the chart version is 9.0.0).

+For more details about the applications version included in the Helm chart, check out the [full version matrix](https://helm.camunda.io/camunda-platform/version-matrix/).

+#### Identity

 :::caution Potential breaking changes
+By default this change isn't breaking change unless custom changes made outside Helm chart related to OIDC configuration.
+:::

-- Keycloak-specific configurations are replaced for a more generic OIDC configuration so components can use other OIDC-compliant oauth2 identity providers.
+Cross-components Keycloak-specific configurations has been replaced for a more generic OIDC configuration; Hence, components can use other OIDC-compliant OAuth 2.0 identity providers.

-- Some unused environment variables have been removed from Web Modeler because of the implementation of custom OIDC support.
+Accordingly, some unused environment variables have been removed from Web Modeler because of the implementation of custom OIDC support.
 The naming has also been adjusted to use the newer scheme.

-:::
+For more details, check [Connect to an OpenID Connect provider](./guides/connect-to-an-oidc-provider.md).

+#### Keycloak

+The embedded Keycloak Helm chart has been upgraded from 16.1.7 to 17.3.6 (only the Keycloak Helm chart has been upgrade, the actual Keycloak version still on 22.0.5).

+#### Elasticsearch

+Elasticsearch image has been upgraded from 8.8.2 to 8.9.2.

 ### v8.3.1